georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 Pick your 'primary' AWS account.
 I use my personal one (side projects etc)

+Now for each AWS you want to have easy access to (let's call them secondary accounts), login to the account and do the following:

 In IAM, add a role:
 - Select `another AWS account` as the type of trusted entity.
 - Fill in the `Account ID` of your primary AWS account